 A lemon car is one that has defects that substantially impair the use of it, its value, or its safety.
 Cars, trucks, vans, SUVs, motorcycles, and parts of a motorhome can be covered under the California lemon law, formally known as the Song-Beverly Consumer Warranty Act.
 Typically (but not always), a vehicle is considered a lemon if it’s in for the same repair three to four times and the dealer cannot seem to fix it.

 Sometimes an entire make and model year is considered a lemon, with a considerable percentage of buyers having the same troubles.
-Other times an individual car can be a lemon, so make sure you contact a California lemon law attorney even if you find out on the internet that your particular vehicle isn’t considered a lemon.
+Other times, an individual car can be a lemon, so make sure you contact a California lemon law attorney even if you find out on the internet that other people are not having problems with the same year, make and model as your vehicle.

 WHY DO CARS BECOME LEMONS?

 There’s no one reason why a vehicle becomes a lemon.
 Some lemons have transmission problems, others have electrical problems.
 Some explode when rear-ended.
-But something went wrong in the process of creating it that caused it to fail more often than other vehicles.
-Here are a few of the reasons.
+But something went wrong in the process of creating it that is causing it to fail more often than other vehicles.
+Here are a few of the reasons:

 THERE WAS A DESIGN FLAW

 One of the most common reasons that cars become lemons is that there was a design flaw.
 Car designers are always looking for ways to reduce weight, increase interior space, or improve performance.
-The problem is that some of their “innovative designs” can become “design flaws.”
+The problem is that some of their “innovative designs” are not as great as they thought they would be.

 Of course, car designers are also tasked with reducing the cost of the vehicle, and that often mean using parts that might not hold up as long.
 While they might anticipate a part lasting 10 years, it might end up lasting only three years.
 But in a complex system like a car, it might take years before they figure out what the actual problem part is.
 If the problem can’t be fixed, the car might become a lemon vehicle.